Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Graphic matroid MLOP is NP-hard

+{\bf (b) Optimal solutions of graphic matroid MLOP are ``good'':} \track{We now argue that optimal solutions to graphic matroid MLOP on $H$ have a particular structure.
+We will argue that if the weights for edges of $T$ are large enough, then analogous to Lemma \ref{lem:flat}, each edge of $T$ must belong to a different flat induced by $\sigma$.
+This will be useful for relating the solutions of of graphic matroid MLOP on $H$ to MLVC on $G$.}

-Let a permutation $\pi \in \permutations{E}$ be {\it good} if its prefix sets in the ordering of no two edges in $T$ induce the same rank, i.e., $r(E_{i,\pi})\neq r(E_{j,\pi})$ for all $\pi^{-1}(i),\pi^{-1}(j) \in E(T)$.
+Let a permutation $\pi \in \permutations{E}$ be {\it good} if its prefix sets in the ordering has no two edges of $T$ induce the same rank, i.e., $r(E_{i,\pi})\neq r(E_{j,\pi})$ \track{for all distinct edges} $\pi^{-1}(i),\pi^{-1}(j) \in E(T)$.
 We now argue that $\sigma$ is an optimal permutation for weighted graphic matroid MLOP over $H$ only if $\sigma$ is also a good permutation.
-To show this, we will argue that any good permutation must achieve a lower MLOP objective compared to any not-good permutation.
+To show this, we will argue \track{a stronger claim:} any good permutation must achieve a lower MLOP objective \track{on $H$} compared to any non-good permutation.